Local Government Service Rejects Claim Of Staff Replacement

 A statement signed by Mr Joseph A. Ankamah, the Head of Public Affairs at the Office of the Head of Local Government Service (OHLGS), and copied to the Ghana News Agency, said both the caption and the content of the widely circulated story were false.

-It described the story headlined, “108 Coordinating Directors replaced” as totally misleading as it did not reflect the true situation.
+It described the story headlined, “108 Coordinating Director replaced” as totally misleading as it did not reflect the true situation.

 “The story claimed ‘Government has relieved some 108 Municipal and District Coordinating Directors in the various Local Assemblies of their post and have replaced them by the postings of some new officers approved by the authorities under the service,” the statement said.